+Leaving the OR Tambo lodges, we drive through to the Nelspruit Airport (KMIA), arriving between 12h00 and 13h00.
+From KMIA you will travel with your tour group in an air-conditioned minibus to Kruger Park.
 We travel northeast through the open grasslands of the Mpumalanga Highveld, before descending the mountainous Drakensberg Escarpment.
-Continuing into the flat savannah region of the Lowveld we pause for lunch (own expense).
-After our lunch stop we drive to the Kruger National Park and make our way to Skukuza Rest Camp, located inside the game park.
+Continuing into the flat savannah region of the Lowveld we head to Kruger National Park and make our way to Berg-en-Dal Rest Camp, located inside the game park.

 We set off in our open-sided safari vehicle that provides the best visibility of the bush and its inhabitants.
 All game drives on this tour are conducted in open 4x4 safari vehicles, adapted for game viewing in the African wilderness.

-Back at Skukuza you can pop in at the shop or explore this large rest camp and its numerous facilities, including a pool.
-This evening we tuck into a well-prepared three course dinner, usually a traditional South African meal, served al fresco at our own dining camp at Skukuza.
+Back at Berg-en-Dal you can pop in at the shop or explore this large rest camp and its numerous facilities, including a walking trail and large swimming pool.
+This evening we tuck into a well-prepared three-course dinner, usually a traditional South African meal, served al fresco in our own dining area.
 Enjoy complimentary South African wine with dinner or feel free to bring your own drinks from the park's shop.
-After dinner we relax around the crackling campfire and share tales of the bush at our private dining area.
+After dinner, we relax around the crackling campfire and share tales of the bush at our private dining area.